Horrible Histories at Hampton Court Palace

 Can I buy food and drink during the show?

 Yes!
-There will be a catering tent located at the back of the Wilderness that will serve ice cream, hot dogs and popcorn amongst other things.
-In addition, there are also two cafés on site at Hampton Court Palace.
-The first is the Tiltyard Café and Deli and the second is the Privy Kitchen Café.
-More details about our onsite cafés can be found on our Eating at Hampton Court Palace page.
+There will be a catering tent located at the back of the site that will serve a variety of snack, drinks and light meals amongst other things.
+In addition, there are also other cafés onsite at Hampton Court Palace and more information can be found on our Eating at Hampton Court Palace page.